David Shelley: Early years

-David Shelley was born November 23, 1957 in Santa Monica, California.
+David Shelley was born November 23, 1957, in Santa Monica, California.
 His grandfather Buddy DeSylva, along with Glenn Wallichs and Johnny Mercer, founded Capitol Records in 1942.
 DeSylva also was known for writing such standards as "California Here I Come" and "The Best Things in Life Are Free."
 Shelley's mother, actress and singer Martha Stewart, sang in big bands with Glenn Miller and Harry James and acted on Broadway and in films and TV, including In a Lonely Place (1950) starring Humphrey Bogart.

-David began playing drums in high school in Florida and eventually took up guitar under the guidance of his friend Jeff Savage in California, who turned Shelley onto the blues via an extensive record collection.
+Shelley began playing drums in high school in Florida and eventually took up guitar under the guidance of his friend Jeff Savage in California, who turned Shelley onto the blues via an extensive record collection.

 1979: Ocean Sound

 Returning to Florida in 1979, Shelley founded Ocean Sound Studio, a sixteen track recording facility, with childhood friend Michael Couzzi (who would go on to engineer hit albums like Santana's Supernatural).
-David played percussion live and in the studio with jazz artist Randy Bernsen, legendary bassist Jaco Pastorius, other local artists and his first self-led band, instrumental funk group Captiva.
+Shelley played percussion live and in the studio with jazz artist Randy Bernsen, legendary bassist Jaco Pastorius, other local artists and his first self-led band, instrumental funk group Captiva.

 1982: Ti'shan

-In 1982, David Shelley joined popular area reggae band Ti'shan as singer and guitarist.
-Ti'shan played original music, provided back-up for visiting reggae artists like Barrington Levy and opened for The Clash.
-Shelley appeared on Ti'shan's 1982 LP "Ti'shan Reggae Music" and in videos for the band's songs.
+In 1982, Shelley joined the reggae band Ti'shan as singer and guitarist.
+Ti'shan played original music, provided back-up for visiting reggae artists such as Barrington Levy and opened for The Clash.
+Shelley appeared on Ti'shan's 1982 LP Ti'shan Reggae Music and in videos for the band's songs.

 1984: The David Shelley Band

-In 1984, David left Ti'shan to front his own band, Special Forces (eventually renamed The David Shelley Band), performing his original "power-dance-reggae" music.
-The David Shelley Band was a regional success, opening for reggae superstar Dennis Brown, The Kinks, Laura Branigan, Cheap Trick, Eddie Money and among the headliners at Miami's Big Orange Festival.
+In 1984, he left Ti'shan to front his own band, Special Forces (eventually renamed The David Shelley Band), performing his original "power-dance-reggae" music.
+The David Shelley Band was a regional success, opening for Dennis Brown, The Kinks, Laura Branigan, Cheap Trick, Eddie Money, and among the headliners at Miami's Big Orange Festival.

 In February 1984, Shelley recorded a three-song demo at Criteria Studios in Miami, produced by Ron and Howard Albert, best known for producing Stephen Stills' albums.
-Two more songs followed in October, recorded at New River Studios in Fort Lauderdale with producer Alan Blazak, who had recently hit with Glenn Frey`s The Allnighter.
+Two more songs followed in October, recorded at New River Studios in Fort Lauderdale with producer Alan Blazak, who had recently hit with Glenn Frey's The Allnighter.

-David's then manager Arnie Wohl pressed the five songs on a 12" EP that was distributed to regional record stores.
+Shelley's then manager Arnie Wohl pressed the five songs on a 12" EP that was distributed to regional record stores.
 Radio station WSHE (FM 103.5) added one of the songs, "She's Only Rock `n` Roll", to its playlist and adopted it as a theme song.
-Major label MCA Records showed interest and financed David to record three more demo songs with Mike Couzzi and producer-writer Doug Shawe.
+Major label MCA Records showed interest and financed Shelley to record three more demo songs with Mike Couzzi and producer-writer Doug Shawe.